liguori/EasyDataFile/README.md

 Export data
 --------
-You have just to decorate your class's properties with attributes like the following example:
+You have just to decorate your properties of the class with attributes like the following example:
 ```csharp
 public class Person
 {